Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Nature of Planets Around Other Stars.md

 - Planets at greater distances are harder to detect with Doppler technique
 - Planets detected by [[Detecting Planets Around Other Stars|Kepler]] have lower mass than Jupiter
 	- Percentages will certainly go up as we discover planets with longer periods

+### Surprising Characteristics
+- Some extrasolar planets have highly elliptical orbits
+- Planets show huge diversity in size/density
+- Some massive planets, called *hot Jupiters*, orbit very close to their stars

+#sci238
+#exoplanets